maxmoore14/AndroidInAppBilling/README.md

 With this version of the plugin and PhoneGap Build, you must do your own server-side validation as recommended by Google.
 Purchases are returned to javascript WITHOUT being verified.
 This allows you NOT to include and distribute your license key.

+Returned data now includes the raw JSON data and the signature.